Back to projects

 PHP Type Safety

-36 custom static analysis plugins enforcing platform standards automatically at build time across a million-line codebase.
+70 custom static analysis rules enforcing platform standards automatically at build time across a million-line codebase.

 Psalm PHPStan Rector PHP